Skip to contents

 Reading the plot

-• Colour encodes the sign of the per-pixel one-sample t.
-Blue = producers consistently add to the base at that pixel (positive agreement); red = consistently subtract (negative agreement); white = no agreement (t near zero).
+• Hue encodes the sign of the per-pixel one-sample t.
+Blue = producers consistently add to the base at that pixel (positive agreement, producers chose noise that lightens the region); red = consistently subtract (negative agreement, producers chose noise that darkens the region).

-• zlim is symmetric around zero by default so the neutral colour aligns with t = 0.
+• zlim is symmetric around zero by default so the neutral color aligns with t = 0.
 Pass zlim = c(-z, z) to fix the scale across panels for direct comparison.

-• Colour convention matches plot_ci_overlay() and the cluster-test plots so the same group CI reads consistently across the package.
+• The diverging color convention (blue = positive, red = negative) matches plot_ci_overlay() and the cluster-test plots so the same group CI reads consistently across the package.
+The "fire" option is unique to this function; the CI-overlay and cluster-test plots need to show direction, so they do not provide a magnitude-only view.

 See also